 Visitor recordings are when you record the movements, clicks, scrolls, and other interactions of a real user's visit to your website.
 It’s saved as a video file, which you can play back later.
 It's akin to watching back a remote user testing video without audio.

 It is quite simply a window onto how your real users behave when they visit and enables you to see how many of them are able to reach your goals, along with the paths through pages that they take to get there.
-Impressively you can even see what they are entering in form fields (not including passwords and credit card numbers) and how many times it takes them to get things right.
+Impressively you can even see what they are entering in form fields (not including passwords and credit card numbers) and how many times it takes them to get this right.

 If you're wondering how it's done, it's not actually a screencast, just a recording of clicks, movements, and key stroke data overlaid on a snapshot of your website.
 Also not every single user gets recorded—for example, those using private browsing won't get tracked.

-It can be helpful to filter through them to look at only a few with certain characteristics (especially if you've got a lot to get through).
+It’s a good idea to filter through them to look at only a few with certain characteristics (especially if you've got a lot to get through).
 For example, try watching all the sessions that make it to your checkout and see what the common factors are.
 Or maybe look at all the ones that land on a particular page and try to work out what is causing them to bounce or continue.

 These recorded sessions can lack context and whilst in some cases it might be obvious why a user is getting stuck (if they are struggling with a form perhaps), you won't always know what they are looking for or what they are thinking, so be careful about attributing causes.

 Quite a few of the sessions may have no useful information in, especially the ones with a single pageview: if they land, scroll, and leave you wouldn't know what it was they couldn't find or didn't like.
 It's usually worth disregarding the very short sessions.

 These recordings are good but can have issues.
 Occasionally modal windows or burger menus can block the rest of the recording by staying overlaid on the video and not clearing when the user has moved on.
 And some drop down menus or hover effects won't appear at all.

 My preferred choice for session recording is Hotjar as it gives you this ability for free along with heatmaps for a very reasonable price (from €29/mo).
 Inspectlet have a very similar set of tools and are equally competitive in pricing (free and from $39/mo).